HAPPENSGATE/vkAutoLiker7/README.md

 two `std::multimap` containers, one for *Buy* and one for *Sell* orders.
 * For each financial instrument we have a `Market`.
 The `Market`'s name is based on the instrument's `FIX::Symbol` tag value.
-* Both tasks store their incoming/outgoing FIX messages in plain text fi
+* Both tasks store their incoming/outgoing FIX messages in plain text files in a folder named `./store/`.

+##